-Most car to car contract occurs during three common situations: passing, spinning or overly aggressive driving.
+Most car-to-car contact occurs during three common situations: passing, spinning or overly aggressive driving.

-SPINS: An occasional spin during racing - even at 8/10s may occur.
+SPINS: An occasional spin during racing - even at 8/10 may occur.
 As stressed at VSCDA's Driving School, "when in a spin two feet in."
-By depressing the clutch pedal power is cut to the drive wheels and a stall may be prevented.
+By depressing the clutch pedal, power is cut to the drive wheels, and a stall may be prevented.
 By depressing the brake pedal the spinning car should be brought to a quicker stop.
 If a spin occurs in a group of cars contact may be unavoidable.
 If there is no contact the DC's jurisdiction is not invoked.
 If there is contact, then the DC investigates.

 SINS: Unsafe, dangerous driving will not be tolerated at VSCDA events.
-Repeated overly aggressive driving - driving not in the "vintage spirit", including diving into a turn, cutting off other drivers, running outside of the accepted racing line, crossing the blend line when coming onto the track, blocking, jumping the start, not demonstrating "situational awareness", repeated flag violations - particularly passing under a yellow flag, and other situations that may be observed by Race Control (Tower) and reported to the DC - even without contact - may invoke the DC jurisdiction.
+Repeated overly aggressive driving - driving not in the "vintage racing spirit," including diving into a turn, cutting off other drivers, driving outside of the accepted racing line, crossing the blend line when coming onto the track, blocking, jumping the start, not demonstrating "situational awareness", repeated flag violations - particularly passing under a yellow flag, and other situations that may be observed by Race Control (Tower) and reported to the DC - even without contact - may invoke the DC's jurisdiction.

 GRINS: Racing wheel to wheel, side by side, through a turn or a succession of turns is as fun and as good as it gets.
-However, if there is contact both drivers must report to the DC.
 Many DC inquiries occur when the two drivers approach slower, "back marker" racers.
-When the back marker is driving his racing line one of the two, faster, side by side, racers must yield the turn.
-Likewise, when one car pulls ahead and passes the back marker and the back marker moves in - still on his racing line, contact may occur.
+When the back marker is driving the racing line and one of the two, faster, side by side, racers must yield the turn contact may occur.
+Likewise, when one car pulls ahead and passes the back marker and the back marker moves in - still on the racing line, contact may occur with the second passing car.

-The overtaking driver has the responsibility to make a clean safe pass.
+The overtaking driver always has the responsibility to make a clean safe pass.
 As a general guideline, if the contact occurs from the middle front of the overtaking car to the middle rear of the car being passed and, absent some evidence to the contrary, the assumption is that the passing driver is at fault.

 Yield the line to the slower car, wait three seconds, and the faster driver should regain any advantage lost.
-In any event, no points, prize money or trophy is forfeited-and, the costs of body damage and mechanical repairs are avoided.
+In any event, there are no points, prize money or trophy to be won - and, the costs of body damage and mechanical repairs are avoided.

-WINS: When we all "play nice", drive with the "vintage spirit", and drive at 8/10ths we all win by bringing the car home in the same condition that it was brought to the track.
-Driving in the "vintage spirit" means always leaving a margin for error and anticipating the unexpected when competing.
+WINS: When we all "play nice", drive with the "vintage racing spirit", and drive at 8/10ths we all win by bringing the car home in the same condition as when it was brought to the track.
+Driving in the "vintage racing spirit" means always leaving a margin for error and anticipating the unexpected when competing.
 Friendly, safe, wheel to wheel competition should be everyone's goal.
 The comradery of the paddock is only slightly less rewarding than the thrill of going side by side through turns with your best racing friend.